abhishhek70/Angry-Birds-Game/README.md

     1. Abhishek (2023026)
     2. Aditya K Jaiswal (2023039)

+**Steps to download and run the project**

+    1. Download the entire git repository as a ZIP file.
+    2. Unzip it.
+    3. Open the unzipped folder in IntelliJ IDEA IDE.
+    4. Load the Gradle project when prompted by IntelliJ IDEA.
+    5. Open the file Lwjgl3Launcher.java, to open it use the following path:
+       Angry-Birds-Game-main -> lwjgl3 [Angry-Birds-Game-main.lwjgl3] -> src ->
+       main -> java -> com.Pixel.Angry.Birds.lwjgl3 -> Lwjgl3Launcher.java
+    6. If the JDK version is not selected, select it.
+    7. Run Lwjgl3Launcher.java.

 **OOPS CONCEPTS USED**:

     -> Inheritance: inheritance can be through the abstract class GameObject which likely serves as a base class for game elements.